kirshanlal-123/first-repo/README.md

-# first-repo
+# first-repository
-this is my first git repository
+This is my first git repository. anthor krishan lal